 Key Instructions and Requirements

-- Vehicle Details (Part I): Taxpayers must provide the vehicle’s VIN (17-character identifier) and the date the vehicle was placed in service, which is defined as the date the taxpayer takes possession of the vehicle.
+Vehicle Identification (Part I): Taxpayers must report the 17-character Vehicle Identification Number (VIN) and the date the vehicle was placed in service, defined as the date the taxpayer takes possession and begins use of the vehicle.

 Source: